gradle/gradle/design-docs/features/ide-integration/model-composite-build/README.md

 ### Story - Model for a composite does not include duplicate eclipse project names

 Individual projects in a composite might have the same project name.
 This story implements a de-duping mechanism for the Eclipse model, such that the generated eclipse projects are uniquely identified.

 ##### Implementation

 - If an `Set<ModelResult<EclipseProject>>` would include two projects with the same project name, an algorithm will de-duplicate the Eclipse project names.
-De-duped Eclipse project names are only logic references to the original projects.
-The actual project name stays unchanged.
+The name of the referenced `GradleProject` stays unchanged.
 - Gradle core implements a similar algorithm for the IDE plugins.
 This implementation will be reused.
 The current implementation would have to be refactored and moved to an internal package in the tooling-api subproject.
 The de-duplication implementation should use Tooling API's `HierarchicalElement` interface to access the name and hierarchy of projects.
 The IDE subproject already depends on tooling-api and it's easy to adapt the current code to use the `HierarchicalElement` interface in de-duplication so that the implementation can be shared.
   - The current implementation lacks de-duplication for root project names.
 This has to be added.
   - The current `ModuleNameDeduper` implementation is not functional style.
 The logic mutates state between steps and it makes it hard to understand the de-dup logic.
 Consider rewriting the implementation.
+- Project names must remain stable, i.e. de-duping renames projects in the order of the composite's participants.
+As a result, Buildship will rename newly imported projects in favor of renaming already existing projects.

 ##### Test cases

-- Any refactorings to the current de-duping logic does not have side-effects on existing logic that already uses it.
 - If the names of all imported projects are unique, de-duping doesn't have to kick in.
-- If at least two imported projects have the same name, de-dupe the names.
-De-duped project names still reference the original project. should be rendered in Eclipse's project view section.
+- If at least two imported projects have the same name, de-dupe the `EclipseProject` names.
+The names of the `GradleProject`s are unaffected
 - De-duping may be required for more that one duplicate project name.
 - Multi-project builds can contain duplicate project names in any leaf of the project hierarchy.
 - De-dup the names of root projects that have the same project name.
 - Buildship uses de-duplicated names for Eclipse projects when multiple Gradle builds are imported containing duplicate names.

-#### Open issues

-- Do we need to keep the original project name for a de-duped project for further process in Buildship e.g. visual hints original -> new?
+### Story - Model for a composite does not contain project names that conflict with non-Gradle projects

-- The Eclipse workspace might contain existing projects.
-There should be a way to pass the names of the existing projects so that de-duplication could rename any duplicates.
+The Eclipse workspace might contain existing projects that are not Gradle projects.
+Their names are taken and cannot be changed by Buildship.
+The composite build API needs to be enhanced to allow passing reserved names for the de-duplication algorithm.

-This isn't specific to the composite build and should be solved for ordinary builds as well.
-- Project names should remain stable, i.e. de-duping renames newly added projects in favor of renaming previously imported projects.
+##### API
+TBD

+##### Test cases
+TBD

 ### Story - Model for a composite substitutes source project dependencies for external module dependencies